karthik5699/karthik5699/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Katic.
 I'm building Stoick, a research tool designed to help investors make more informed decisions in the stock market.
-If you're interested in collaborating, feel free to reach out to me at karthiksingh5699@gmail.com
+If you're interested in collaborating, feel free to reach out ✌🏻